ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 #### Reporting bugs

-Please submit all Mbed OS bugs [on the forums](https://os.mbed.com/forum/bugs-suggestions/).
+Mbed OS bugs may be submitted [on the forums](https://os.mbed.com/forum/bugs-suggestions/) or directly [on GitHub](https://github.com/ARMmbed/mbed-os)

 The bug report should be reproducible (fails for others) and specific (where and how it fails).
 We will close insufficient bug reports.

-We copy issues reported on GitHub to our internal tracker (`ARM Internal Ref: MBOTRIAGE-XXX` comment in the issues and label mirrored set once copied) and regularly triage them.
+We copy issues reported on GitHub to our internal tracker (`Internal Jira reference: https://jira.arm.com/browse/MBOCUSTRIA-xxx` comment in the issues and label mirrored set once copied) and regularly triage them.

 ### Guidelines for GitHub pull requests